Pupil PremiumAdditional funds given to schools to support all children

 Title: Impact of Pupil Premium expenditure through attainment and progress

 We are closing the gap between Pupil Premium children and Non-Pupil Premium children in all subjects.
-The difference in progress is less than 5% in reading and writing and 8% in maths.
+The difference in progress is 5% or less in reading and maths, and in writing our Pupil Premium pupils are making slightly more progress than Non-Pupil Premium pupils.

 For more details on the Pupil Premium please visit: